edgecollective/edge-blog/projects/grassnomads/grassnomads_011.md

 There are periodic errors on the depth sensor -- reading an 'error' -- when sending via satellite on battery (ie waking up periodically).
 Haven't been able to reproduce when plugged in.
 Going to try to insert a delay after starting up uart on depth sensor in case that's the issue.
 In parallel might try to design version of board that has an extra linear regulator for 3V line in case insufficient current on startup is an issue.

+# Mon Nov 18 06:40:46 PM EST 2024

+Testing new uart code.
+Another source of 'error' might've been the code for reading from the uart -- I think the earlier version wouldn't immediately return the depth once a reasonable depth was reported

+Q: if we do get any 999 values, i wonder if we can re-query?